Education in Kerala: Vocational higher secondary education (VHSE)

 VHSE offers job-oriented courses to students at the higher secondary level (11th and 12th grades) and aims to provide them with practical skills and training for employment.
 The VHSE courses are designed to equip students with specific vocational skills in various fields such as agriculture, commerce, engineering, health sciences, humanities, and technology.
 These courses are intended to prepare students for immediate employment after completing their higher secondary education.

 Higher education in Kerala

-The Department of Higher Education is responsible for the overall governance and development of higher education in the state.
+The Higher Education Department of the Government is responsible for the overall governance and development of higher education in the state.
 It formulates policies, plans, and implements programs related to higher education.

 Specialized institutions

 Specialized institutions of higher education specializes in fields such as engineering, medicine, agriculture, architecture, and pharmacy.
 Some notable institutions in this category include the Indian Institute of Management (IIM) Kozhikode, National Institute of Technology (NIT) Calicut, All India Institute of Medical Sciences (AIIMS) Mangalapuram, and College of Engineering, Trivandrum.